landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 - Test files: named as filename + "_test.go"

 ### How to TDD with mock
-1. Code processes with interface for HTTP request. e.g. `util.go` for HTTP request:
+1. Code processes with interface for the following process: HTTP request, OS file, runtime calling and etc... e.g. `util.go` for HTTP request:
 ```go
 package github